duncanmcclean/simple-commerce/docs/tags.md

 id: 6b491282-e792-431a-bc6a-912ee9b60edc
 is_documentation: true
 nav_order: 5
+blueprint: documentation
 ---
 Simple Commerce provides a bunch of tags to help you to integrate it inside your templates.

 ## Cart